husseinaluie/FlowSieve/README.md

 1. Copy the appropriate file from `./Systems/` to `./system.mk`
  * The system directory contains files that declare system compiler information.
  * You may need to create a new file to correspond to your system
-2. Calling `make all` in the root directory should then build the executable.
+2. Call `make all` in the root directory to build the main executable.
+3. Call `make tests` to compile the unit test routines.
+ * The resulting executables are then stored in `Tests/`

 ---